 On March 11, 2022, Mansa Exploration Inc. acquired Voltage Metals Inc. and changed its name to Voltage Metals Corp. ("Voltage Corp.").
 The Voltage Metal Inc. Shares were then exchanged for 1,269,841 Voltage Corp. common shares (the "Voltage Corp.
 Shares").
-On March 18, 2022, Voltage Corp. was for trading on the Canadian Securities Exchange ("CSE").
+On March 18, 2022, Voltage Corp. was for trading on the Canadian Securities Exchange (CSE).
 The Voltage Corp.
-Shares are no longer subject to CSE or contractual trading restrictions.
-On April 12, 2022, a Company director became a member of Voltage Corp's board of directors.
+Shares are not subject to any trading restrictions.